-Established in 1921 after the subdivision of Rione X - Campitelli, Rione XIX - Celio takes its name from Celio Vibenna, the Etruscan leader, who in the 6th century BC, together with his brother Aulo, conquered Rome and chose to live in this area.
+Established in 1921, after the subdivision of the Rione X - Campitelli, the Rione XIX - Celio takes its name from Cælius Vibenna, the Etruscan commander who conquered Rome in the 6th century BC, together with his brother Aulus, and chose to live in this area.

-In ancient times, the Celio hill, on which the district extends, was called Querquetulano, as it was entirely covered with oaks.
-In the Republican age, however, the area was dotted with luxurious patrician villas and took on the vocation of a residential area that it still maintains.
+In ancient times, the Caelian Hill, on which the Rione extends, was called Querquetulanus, because it was entirely covered with oak trees.
+In the Republican age, however, the area was dotted with luxurious patrician villas and assumed the vocation of residential area that it still retains today.

-Among the monuments, archaeological remains and the most representative religious buildings of the district is the majestic symbol of the greatness of Rome, the Flavian Amphitheater, which for almost two thousand years has told an uninterrupted history of charm and magnificence, the Arch of Constantine, the largest of the three triumphal arches still preserved in Rome erected in 315 AD to celebrate the victory of Emperor Constantine over Maxentius in the battle of Ponte Milvio, the Roman Houses of the Celio Hill, the extraordinary archaeological complex that contains over four centuries of history and testifies to the passage and coexistence between paganism and Christianity, the Basilica of the Santi Quattro Coronati, an actual medieval fortress in the center of Rome and one of history, art, and spirituality richest monuments in the Capital, Villa Celimontana, a delightful park full of gardens adorned with ancient sculptures, fountains, bitter oranges, and the obelisk Egyptian of Ramses II, the Fountain of the Navicella, which takes its name from an ancient Roman galley of which it is the miniature representation, Porta San Sebastiano, the largest and best preserved door set in the Aurelian Walls from which the Appian Way, the regina viarum (the queen of all roads), departs.
+Among the Rione's most representative monuments, archaeological remains, and places of worship are the Flavian Amphitheatre, the majestic embodiment of Rome's greatness that has told an uninterrupted story of splendour and magnificence for almost two thousand years, the Arch of Constantine the largest of the three triumphal arches still preserved in Rome, the Museum of the Forma Urbis which houses the surviving fragments of the famous Forma Urbis Romae, the marvellous marble map that gives a unique panorama of the urban landscape of ancient Rome at the time of Septimius Severus, the Archaeological Park of the Caelian Hill which houses a multitude of archaeological, architectural and epigraphic finds from the great excavations of the late 19th century for the construction of new neighbourhoods, the beautiful basilica of Saints John and Paul, also known as the 'church of the chandeliers' which diffuse spectacular light effects on the inside, the Roman Houses of the Celio Hill, the extraordinary archaeological complex that contains more than four centuries of history and bears witness to the passage and coexistence of paganism and Christianity, the basilica of the Santi Quattro Coronati, a real medieval fortress in the centre of Rome and one of the city's richest monuments in history, art and spirituality, Villa Celimontana, a delightful park with gardens adorned with ancient sculptures, fountains, bitter orange trees, and the Egyptian obelisk of Ramses II, the Arch of Dolabella and Silano, one of the only two gates still open in the Servian Walls, the Fountain of the Navicella, which takes its name from an ancient Roman galley of which it is a miniature representation, the church of Santo Stefano Rotondo, the oldest circular church in Rome, and Porta San Sebastiano, the largest and best-preserved door set in the Aurelian Walls inside which is the unmissable Museum of the Walls and from which the regina viarum, the Appian Way, departs.

-Built to be an emblem of imperial power, the Colosseum was intended for fighting, games between gladiators (munera), simulations of hunting wild and exotic animals (venationes), and naumachia (naval combats).
-It is 189 meters long, 156 meters wide, and is over 48 meters high.
-The Flavian Amphiteatre covers an area of 24,000 square meters and could accommodate about 50,000 spectators.
-The arena measured 76 meters by 46 meters.
-Its basement, where preparations for the performances took place, concealed complex stage machinery of death where everything worked perfectly.
-Men and gears interacted in unison: several hatches opened, and men and beasts, lifted by 28 wooden and rope hoists through a complex system of winches, appeared by surprise on the arena.
+Symbol of the Rione and of Rome in the world, the Colosseum, the grandiose building for the entertainment and amusement of the citizens, built to be an emblem of imperial power, was intended for fights, games between gladiators (munera), simulations of hunting ferocious and exotic animals (venationes) and naumachiae (naval combats).
+189 metres long, 156 metres wide and over 48 metres high, it covered an area of 24,000 square metres and could seat about 50,000 spectators.
+The arena measured 76 metres by 46.
+Its dungeons, where preparations for the shows took place, concealed an elaborate stage machine of death.
+To ensure that everything worked perfectly, man and gears interacted in unison: several trapdoors opened to make fighters and beasts appear by surprise, and they were lifted by 28 wooden hoists and ropes, using an elaborate system of winches.

 Borders: Via di San Giovanni in Laterano, Piazza del Colosseo, Via di San Gregorio, Piazza del Circo Massimo, Via di Valle delle Camene, Via di Porta San Sebastiano, Viale delle Mura Latine, Viale Metronio, Via della Navicella, Via di Santo Stefano Rotondo.